jupyter-book/mystmd/docs/quickstart-myst-documents.md

 ---
 ```

-We have added additional information to the second PDF export, to specify the template as well as add additional information about the `article_type`, which is information we discovered when listing the template above!
+We have added a second export target for `pdf` and included additional information to specify the template, as well as set the `article_type` option, which is information we discovered when listing the template above!
+We also saw this template supports a number of "parts" including a required `abstract` part, but as we already added a `abstract` part earlier in this tutorial, we are good to go.

-You can now build the PDF with the `myst build` command:
+You can now build the exports with the following command:

 🛠 Run `myst build 01-paper.md`